 “My mother died when I was 25.
 That was a pivotal moment for me.”

 “I’ve been a nurse for over 30 years and I worked in St. Paul’s Hospital ER until 2006.
 We saw many frail elderly who didn’t receive consistent care.
 I wanted to do more so I became a Nurse Practitioner.
-I joined Fraser Health in an Acute Care for the Elderly unit, then Home Health, and now residential care.
+I joined Fraser Health in an Acute Care for the Elderly unit, then Home Health, and now long term care.

 Working in this field, you’re kind of a negotiator.
 You can’t draw a line in the sand, you have to be flexible.
 When families come here, it’s a difficult time; they’re placing their family member into care and may not want to.
 People come with fears.
-Their family member needs the care that is provided in residential care, but they may not be mentally prepared to accept this reality.
+Their family member needs the care that is provided in long term care, but they may not be mentally prepared to accept this reality.
 So I give all my families my cell number.
 I say if you’re really worried, call anytime.
 They rarely call, but it reassures them because they know they can.
 Nurse practitioners provide medical care, but we also have a nursing lens and a holistic perspective.

 My mother died when I was 25.
 That was a pivotal moment for me.
 Sometimes I say to families, ‘How lucky you are to have your mom.
 She’s 95, and you’ve had her your entire life.’”

-– Barbara Radons, Nurse Practitioner, Residential Care
+– Barbara Radons, Nurse Practitioner, Long Term Care